RafaelFigueiredo/fluentd-elastic-graylog/README.md

-# Fluentd with elasticsearch and kibana
+# Fluentd with elasticsearch and graylog

 This project is a fork from https://github.com/digikin/fluentd-elastic-kibana and its indent to run Fluentd and Graylog